aframevr/aframe-site/src/_posts/arjs3.md

 Have fun and please share the AR experiences you built with AR.js and A-Frame.
 We will love to check them out!

-Nicol Carpignoli and Diego Marcos.
+Nicolo Carpignoli and Diego Marcos.

 ## Additional Resources